AdobeDocs/experience-manager-cloud-service.en/help/compliance/data-privacy-and-protection-readiness/aem-readiness.md

 ## Adobe Experience Manager as a Cloud Service Integration with Adobe Target & Adobe Analytics {#aem-integration-with-adobe-target-adobe-analytics}

-These integrations on Adobe Experience Manager as a Cloud Service are with data protection and privacy (for example, GDPR) ready services.
+Integrations of Adobe Experience Manager as a Cloud Service with Adobe Target and Adobe Analytics are implemented with data protection and privacy (for example, GDPR) ready services.
 No personal data from Adobe Target or Adobe Analytics is stored in AEM in relation to the integrations.
 For more information, see:

 * [Adobe Target - Privacy Overview](https://experienceleague.adobe.com/docs/target-dev/developer/implementation/privacy/cmp-privacy-and-general-data-protection-regulation.html)